uabrc/uabrc.github.io/docs/workflow_solutions/creating_sandbox_apps.md

 ## Building Your First Dev App

-Now that Sandbox is set up on your account, we can create an App.
-The instructions below detail how to create your first example dev app via a container:
+Now that Sandbox is set up on your account, the next step is to create an App.
+Follow the instructions in the subsection below to create the FSL application using a container.
+If there are additional options or applications you’d like to explore, refer to the appropriate sections below.

 ### FSL

-This example using the FSL (FMRIB Software Library) shows how to create a simple Sandbox App on Cheaha.
+This example using the FSL (FMRIB Software Library) App, shows how to create a simple Sandbox App on Cheaha.

 1. Under the "Develop" tab , click on "My SandBox Apps (Development)"